Super Mario Bros.: The Lost Levels: Development

 When evaluated for release outside of Japan, Nintendo of America believed The Lost Levels was too difficult and frustrating for the recovering American market and declined its release.
 Howard Phillips, who evaluated games for Nintendo of America President Minoru Arakawa, felt it was unfairly difficult, even beyond the unofficial moniker of "Nintendo Hard" that the company's other games sometimes garnered.
 His opinion was that The Lost Levels would not sell well in the American market.
 He later recalled that "few games were more stymieing.
 Not having fun is bad when you're a company selling fun".

-Nintendo instead released a retrofitted version of Fujisankei Communications Group's Doki Doki Panic as the region's Super Mario Bros.
+Nintendo instead released a retrofitted version of Fujisankei Communications Group's Yume Kōjō: Doki Doki Panic as the region's Super Mario Bros.
 2 in October 1988.
 Doki Doki Panic had originally been developed by Kensuke Tanabe.
-Tanabe was instructed to use characters from Yūme Kojo '87 and was released in Japan as a standalone game on July 10, 1987.
+Tanabe was instructed to use characters from Yume Kōjō '87 and was released in Japan as a standalone game on July 10, 1987.
 Doki Doki Panics characters and artwork were modified to match Super Mario Bros. before being released in America, and the re-skinned release became known as the "big aberration" in the Super Mario series.
-The American Super Mario Bros.
+In 1992, the American Super Mario Bros.
 2 was later released in Japan as Super Mario USA.